 Successful learning occurs in many small steps rather than a few big steps.

-If students are confused, it's not because they are slow, it means a different approach is needed.
+If students seem confused, it means more repetitions or a different approach may be needed.

-Happy relaxed students will hardly realize they are learning because they are having so much fun.
+Happy and relaxed students hardly realize they are learning because they are having so much fun.

-Students remember best what they experience for themselves.
+Students remember best what they discover and experience for themselves.

-Help students feel successful and they will want to discover more for themselves.
+Help all students feel successful, and they will want to discover more.

-Develop and endless capacity to improvise and create situations that help all students succeed.
+Develop an endless capacity to improvise and create situations that help all students succeed.

 Maintain a quick pace to interest and challenge students since they are capable of learning quickly.

-Help students to learn concepts first and then commit them to memory through repetition.
+Help students to learn concepts first, then commit them to memory through repetition.

-Can't remember yet?
-No worries, just play a game again and again.
+When I can't remember something, it helps to play a game again and again.